Sexuality Education at The Elsewheres

 You do not need to aspire to be a sexuality professional to find value here.
 Whether you want to reclaim your relationship with your body, learn about consent and pleasure, or deepen your understanding of sexuality as a site of resistance, you are welcome.

-Serina Payan Hazelwood, a certified AASECT Sexuality Educator, is dedicated to providing comprehensive, culturally responsible, and decolonial sexuality education.
+Dr. Zel is a double certified AASECT Sexuality Educator and Sexuality therapist and Dra.
+Serina Payan Hazelwood, is a certified AASECT Sexuality Educator and Supervisor.
+The are dedicated to providing comprehensive, culturally responsible, and decolonial sexuality education.

 Our CE programs provide professional development aligned with decolonial and anti-colonial values, offering AASECT-approved CE credits for educators, counselors, and therapists.